How To Start a New Business After Bankruptcy

 - Layout the expected costs of rent, equipment, materials, and labor

-- Explain payment terms for loans
+- Explain payment terms and interest rates for loans

 - Explain payment terms for your customers